Ansh-Code-Ops/MindCare/README.md

 ## License
 This project is licensed under the MIT License.
 The MIT License allows open-source use while giving developers the freedom to modify and distribute the code.

+### Why MIT?
+- Allows open-source contribution and commercial use.
+- Minimal restrictions on modification and redistribution.
+- Simple and widely used in the open-source community.

 ## Contributing
 Fork the repository.
 Create a new branch: git checkout -b feature-name